(I may earn a small commission from the products mentioned in this post.)

 A knee replacement recovery timeline is difficult to predict.
-Everyone’s recovery will be different.
+Everyone’s time frame for recovery will be different.

 According to my doctor, my recovery was pretty much what he expected and nothing remarkable.
 I will be sharing the timeline of my own recovery over a period of the first year after surgery and I hope it will help those of you who are soon to have TKR plan your own recovery.